 I have my coupons divided into categories that make sense to me and I suggest you do the same.
 I personally have them divided by: Baking, Beverages, Breakfast, Canned, Dairy, Drugs, Frozen Foods, Heath and Beauty, Household, Fruits/Veggies, Meat, Organic, Other, Rebates and Store.

-I use the Coupon Clutch because it closes shut, I can carry it on my shoulder and it is stylish...
-I find this the easiest way to be able to carry my coupons, shop and keep organized (plus I have dropped my binder several times in the check out process and this has become a huge life saver).
+I use a coupon binder because it closes shut, I can carry it on my shoulder, and it is stylish...
+I find this the easiest way to be able to carry my coupons, shop and keep organized (plus I have dropped my binder several times in the checkout process, and this has become a huge life saver).
 I use two 3 hole zipped pouches at the front of my binder.
 One holds my “hot coupons” ” and the other holds my restaurant coupons.
 Also in my binder, I keep a calculator, small pair of scissors and the current weekly sales ads.

 If you don’t clip all the coupons from the inserts it is important to keep and file the inserts (or what is left after you clip them).
 A helpful tip to know is that the date and name of insert is printed in very fine print on the outside of each insert cover.
 I like to take a black permanent marker and write the date on the cover.

 Now, I am going to give you two schedule scenarios for keeping organized.

 Being organized will take time in the beginning however once you are organized it will end up saving you money in the end!
 I also want to add that I NEVER leave home without my binder.
 I take it with me in the van every time I leave the house.
 The one big tip I can give you is if you don’t have all of your coupons with you then you won’t be able to save money when you run across a great deal!
 I hope this helps you and if you have any questions please don’t hesitate to ask.